yuval-beiser/algo-trading/AllCode.md

-//close long position after cross 1 and go break even if marketposition = -1 and rtPosition =-1//and rtPosition = -1 //there is long position open and close > entryprice * 0.999933
+//close long position after cross 1 and go break even if marketposition = -1 //and rtPosition =-1//and rtPosition = -1 //there is long position open and close > entryprice * 0.999933
 //and